Chaayran: chaas or ayran?

 • a dash of Himalayan pink salt

-• Sweetener: 1 tbsp blackstrap molasses
+• Sweetener: 1 tbsp agave OR blackstrap molasses

 METHOD